-Diego Vega has written music for soloists, a variety of chamber groups, symphony orchestras, wind ensembles, choral ensembles, computer and electronic music.
+Diego Vega has written music for soloists, a variety of chamber groups, symphony orchestras, wind and choral ensembles.
 He has incorporated elements of Colombian traditional music into some of these works.

 “ driving, infectious music that brimmed with vitality… ”—Andrew Druckenbrod, Pittsburgh Post-Gazette